rufyan/cy/readme.md

 ##To do
-* Consider moving home and "Content" copy to spreadsheet - cy
 * Contact page/details? - cy
-* "Add to home screen" button
+* "Add to home screen" button - fails
 * endpoint fetch to wait for service worker
 * See if mobile menu not closing is common
 * pagination of articles